murffious/FullStackMastery-Resources/README.md

 Lighthouse WesBos
 A/B testing Jenkins CDIC automated testnig

-Deployment (platform)
+Deployment (platform) PaaS cloud comouting taking care of config and stuff for you class on AWS cert
-Cloud foundry
+Cloud foundry 60 day free trial
+Nodjitsu
+micorsoft azure
 heroku JAWSDB AWS elephant SQL - link some how the pdf if legal, digital ocean readme etc from devmtn

+logs and status on your apps , updating and redeploying

+I thin i bookmarked some cool infograpohcs cour my bookmarks one last time - and Udmey bootcamps 2 of them for topics handling erros ajazz requests etc.  try catch async await regional stuff asp.net

+MVC - orm framwork separating concerns( maintainable code - made up of many small parts that do one thing and do one thing well.) applications architexture- explain how this finaly cicked  MODEL like Mongoose  file controller files - dictates the design of database driven applications
+MODEL abstracts the database
+VIEW generated JSON of view
+CONTROLLER interacts with the model, generates and send to the view router routes an http request to a controller action - server or index.js, app.get(route, action in cotroller) RESTFUL straighforward URLS with http verbs

+REPEAT sections templating
+EJS Jade handlebars , mutsache etc

+SKILLS list as metnioned in boo
+skill: HTML structure
+style
+interactivity
+bridge to data AJAX JSON APIS
+SERVER REDisS
+DATA STORE
+Client Side - Server side
+video on how these work HTTP in general

-skill: HTML structure style interactivity bridge to data AJAX JSON APIS SERVER REDisS  DATA STORE client server with AJAX JS objects and JSON clean maintainable code TDD error handling CRUD REST HTTP response codes
+client server with AJAX JS objects and JSON clean maintainable code TDD error handling CRUD REST HTTP response codes